reader1000/timekeeper/README.md

 * Download the timekeeper.tar.gz
 * Extract it to folder with read/write permissions
+* Run the following commands (do not run as root but use sudo)
+* cd timekeeper
+* sudo python setup.py install

 Note: In the future a nicer way will be provided.